kong36088/LongPHP/README.md

     access_log  /var/log/Longphp/access.log  access;
 }
 ```
-If your project is not in the root directory
+If your project is not the root directory

 For example, your project is located in `/path/to/root/Longphp`